Results 1 to 20 of 33

 Let's be honest, this kind of open world game always suffers the "slide of attrition" If you are well equipped and careful/talented you end up over powered.
 If you end up on the opposite side of the difficulty slope (say you took non combat skills as primary) you get screwed harder and harder as you level up.

 Does any mod handle this issue?
-I've only been a passengers and puzzle/stealth section solver for my wife and I've yet to play it much.I'm failing to writing a blog, specifically about playing games the wrong way
+I've only been a passengers and puzzle/stealth section solver for my wife and I've yet to play it much.I am once again writing a blog, vaguely about playing games the wrong way

 25-07-2012, 08:49 PM #3